Market

 Muskoka Cottage Market | 2025 Review & 2026 Forecast

-The Muskoka cottage market remained subdued in 2025.
-Sales edged up to 561 units, a modest 1.4% increase from 2024, but still roughly 25% below historic norms.
-Even after backing out the pandemic-era distortion, 2025 remains approximately 20% under Muskoka’s long-term, normalized sales pace.
+The Muskoka cottage market stayed subdued through 2025.
+Sales edged up to 561 units, a 1.4% increase over 2024, but that still sits roughly 25% below historic norms.
+Strip out the pandemic distortion and 2025 comes in about 20% under Muskoka's long-term, normalized sales pace.

-Luxury waterfront—properties selling above $3,000,000—held essentially steady at 62 sales, in line with 2024.
-It is also worth noting that a portion of the high-end market trades as exclusive listings or private sales, meaning those transactions may not be fully captured in the data.
+Luxury waterfront — properties above $3,000,000 — held steady at 62 sales, essentially flat against 2024.
+One caveat worth stating plainly: a meaningful share of the high end trades as exclusive listings or private sales, so those transactions may never appear in the data at all.

-The median sale price slipped 2.2% to $950,000, while total waterfront dollar volume came in at $850,587,000, virtually unchanged from the prior year.
-However, the continued relative strength at the upper end of the market can pull median and average values upward, which may overstate broader-market pricing conditions.
-Meanwhile, supply remained elevated: the market averaged 14.5 months of inventory, up 55% year-over-year.
+The median sale price slipped 2.2% to $950,000.
+Total waterfront dollar volume came in at $850,587,000, virtually unchanged year-over-year.
+But relative strength at the top of the market pulls median and average values upward, which can make broad pricing conditions look better than they are.
+Supply, meanwhile, stayed heavy: the market averaged 14.5 months of inventory, up 55% from 2024.

 2025 Numbers in a Nutshell